-5. Related Work
+5 Related Work

-There are quite few approaches for streaming video over P2P overlays both in industry and in academia.
-Widely used commercial implementations such as PPLive [8] and UUSee [19], use a receiver driven content pulling over unstructured mesh overlays with random neighborhood, which are variants of the CoolStreaming [20] protocol.
+There are quite a few approaches for streaming video over P2P overlays both in industry and in academia.
+Widely used commercial implementations, such as PPLive [8] and UUSee [20], use receiver-driven content pulling over unstructured mesh overlays with random neighborhood, which are variants of the CoolStreaming [21] protocol.
 The inefficiency of these platforms in terms of huge long-haul traffic burden is explained in [8].

 There have been several efforts to create peer-to-peer overlays that select the overlay neighbors based on locality characteristics of the underlying physical network.
-CAN [12] has applied landmark based binning approach to assign d-dimensional coordinates to each node and routing is performed based on the proximity of the nodes in the coordinate space.
-Zigzag [15] is another architecture that organizes the nodes into locality based clusters.
+CAN [13] has applied a landmark-based binning approach to assign d-dimensional coordinates to each node and routing is performed based on the proximity of the nodes in the coordinate space.
+Zigzag [16] is another architecture that organizes the nodes into locality-based clusters.
 It creates a hierarchy of clusters, grouping leaders of lower level clusters into higher level clusters and streaming the media content through this hierarchy.

 Among the video streaming or group multicast topologies on structured peer-to-peer overlays, Scribe [3] is a prominent one.
-Scribe creates the multicast tree based on the reverse path of the routing of messages in the Pastry [13] routing substrate.
-However, since pastry assigns random ids to each node, the routing path is likely to have random hops between locally uncorrelated nodes.
+Scribe creates the multicast tree based on the reverse path of message routing in the Pastry [14] routing substrate.
+However, since Pastry assigns random ids to the nodes, the routing path is likely to have random hops between locally uncorrelated nodes.
 Some form of locality is however achieved by careful selection of routing table entries.
-In CliqueStream, the multicast streaming tree is constructed based on the forward paths of the messages from source to the receivers on the clustered and structured peer-to-peer overlay named eQuus.
-Because node id assignment in eQuus is strongly correlated with locality, the routing paths are more directionally controlled and has predictable locality properties.
+In CliqueStream, the multicast streaming tree is constructed based on the forward paths of the messages from the source to the receivers on the clustered and structured peer-to-peer overlay, named eQuus.
+Because node id assignment in eQuus is strongly correlated with locality, the routing paths are more directionally controlled and have predictable locality properties.

-In general P2P streaming platforms apply either content pushing over multicast tree or receiver driven content pulling over a mesh overlay. mTreeBone [18] has proposed a hybrid approach where more stable nodes constitute the internal nodes of the tree and more dynamic nodes are placed at the leaf level. the leaf node also participate in a mesh, and the stream is delivered using a combination of pushing and pulling.
-Our approach of using stable node to construct the tree backbone is similar to mTreeBone.
-However, the locality based clustering was not considered in mTreeBone.
+In general P2P streaming platforms apply either content pushing over multicast trees or receiver driven content pulling over a mesh overlay. mTreeBone [19] has proposed a hybrid approach where more stable nodes constitute the internal nodes of the tree and more dynamic nodes are placed at the leaf level.
+The leaf nodes also participate in a mesh, and the stream is delivered using a combination of pushing and pulling.
+Our approach of using stable nodes to construct the tree backbone is similar to mTreeBone.
+However, the locality-based clustering was not considered in mTreeBone.

 Making the overlay localized runs the risk of partitioning the network.
-In DAGStream [9] a DAG of nodes are created instead of a tree and content is delivered by receiver driven pulling.
-Presence of multiple parents allow the system to work in presence of node failure or departure.
-AnySee [10] maintains a set of backup paths for each active path over which it streams the data.
-When stream in the active path is disrupted, one of the backup path is selected and assumed as active path.
-However, switching the whole path takes much longer time than switching a single hop as done in CliqueStream.
+In DAGStream [10] a DAG of nodes is created instead of a tree and content is delivered by receiverdriven pulling.
+Presence of multiple parents allow the system to work in the presence of node failure or departure.
+AnySee [11] maintains a set of backup paths for each active path over which it streams the data.
+When a stream in the active path is disrupted, one of the backup paths is selected and assumed as active path.
+However, switching the whole path takes much longer time than switching a single hop, as done in CliqueStream.